amouchere/growlab-watering/README.md

 # Growlab watering
 This project allows you to control the watering of your mini-garden using small pumps.

+# Hardware

+* A Raspberry Pi
+* One or many relay modules (VCC 5V)
+* One or many micro submersible mini water pumps
+* External battery 5V

 # Enable watering service

 Install Python modules with `pip3`: